mikependon/RepoDB.NET/pages/mappers/statementbuildermapper.md

 Below are the methods available from this class.

 - `Add` - adds a mapping between the [IStatementBuilder](/interface/istatementbuilder) and the type of the `DbConnection`.
-- `Clear` - clears all the mappings for the statement builders.
+- `Clear` - clears all the existing mappings of the statement builders.
-- `Get` - gets the mapped [IStatementBuilder](/interface/istatementbuilder) based on the type of the `DbConnection`.
+- `Get` - gets the existing mapped [IStatementBuilder](/interface/istatementbuilder) object based on the type of the `DbConnection`.
-- `Remove` - removed the mapping between the [IStatementBuilder](/interface/istatementbuilder) and the type of the `DbConnection`.
+- `Remove` - removed the existing mapped [IStatementBuilder](/interface/istatementbuilder) object based on the type of the `DbConnection`.

-### Use-Cases

-You should use this class if you would like to override the default mapping of the library when it comes to database statement building.

-### How to use?
+### Usability

 To add a mapping, simply call the `Add()` method.